SIM Card Viruses: How To Tell If Your SIM card Is Infected And What To Do

 6. If this doesn’t work, try restoring from backup or resetting all settings

-How To Check Sim Card For Virus
+How To Check SIM Card For Virus

-How to check SIM card for virus:
+How to check SIM cards for viruses:

-1. Connect your sim card reader or iPhone to a computer.
+1. Connect your SIM card reader or iPhone to a computer.

 2. Download and install the free app with anti-virus software on your phone (examples include Avast Mobile Security, AVG AntiVirus, Bitdefender)

-4. The app will scan your sim card and tell you if it’s infected or not.
+4. The app will scan your SIM card and tell you if it’s infected or not.
 If the SIM card is clean, then there are no viruses on it!

 How SIM Card Viruses Spread:

-1. Most people don’t know that if you use the same sim card in more than one device, then it can be easily infected with a virus.
+1. Most people don’t know that if you use the same SIM card in more than one device, then it can be easily infected with a virus.

 2. It’s not just from using the same sim card in a different device, but also if you leave your SIM card inserted into an infected phone for too long